Julian-JN/Meme-Captioning/README.md

          To setup WandB logging, you must set the WandB key as an environment variable.
 An invitation link to the wandB log (INM706-Final) is provided here: https://wandb.ai/citai?invited=&newUser=false

 ## Usage

+     - Checkpoints:

+        Dowload checkpoints from:
+        Please place the downloaded directory in the main 'Meme-Captioning' folder.

     - Dataset